 CLEIP participants will gain an appreciation of the full spectrum of a clinical ethics program through the combined intensive classroom learning and ethics consultation immersion experiences.
 Participants are expected to commit to both components of the program.

-The program will begin with the three-day classroom intensive at Cleveland Clinic on April 5-7, 2019, taught by Cleveland Clinic Faculty.
-The intensive will offer a combination of seminars and workshops to apply their knowledge and practice their ethics consultation skills in a supportive learning environment.
+The program will begin with the three-day classroom intensive at Cleveland Clinic on March 27-29, 2020, taught by Cleveland Clinic faculty.
+The intensive weekend will primarily focus on ethics consultation skill-building through workshops and experiential learning exercises, all designed to enable participants to practice their ethics consultation skills in a supportive classroom learning environment.
 The small class size (10-participant limit annually) contributes to the individualized, supportive environment and fosters long-term professional relationships among participants.
-Participants will also have other opportunities to network with professionals who share an interest in clinical ethics.

 Topics covered include: